Earlobe Repair Surgery London & UK

 Here is a step-by-step description of an earlobe repair surgery:

 The entire earlobe repair procedure typically takes less than an hour to complete, and the patient can usually go home the same day.
-The earlobe may be sore and swollen for a few days after the procedure, but most patients are able to resume normal activities within a short period of time.
+The earlobe may be sore and swollen for a few days after the procedure, but most patients can resume normal activities within a short period.
 With proper care, the earlobe can heal and regain its natural appearance.

 Recovery after earlobe repair surgery